Aantrreksh/sql-query/sqlref/sql_reference.md

 |2     |Development   |
 |3     |UNKOWN        |
 |4     |UNKOWN        |
-{: caption="Table 49.
-Query result for example: simple case expression with ELSE clause." caption-side="bottom"}
+{: caption="Query result for example: simple case expression with ELSE clause." caption-side="bottom"}

 The two scalar functions that are specialized to handle a subset of the functionality that is provided by `CASE` are `NULLIF()` and `COALESCE()`.